BhuvanK18/Reaper-Game-/README.md

 Complete HOW TO PLAY guide and CONTROLS guide is provided within the game itself.

+P.S.
+Extract all the content in one place and run the Phoenix.html on any browser(preferably chrome).

 ENJOY EXPLORING THE GAME AND HAVE FUN :)